-From about May through mid October, the byway is open, and when most people frequent the lake, although the trails do attract a winter crowd.
+From about May through mid October, the Mt Evans Byway is open, and when most people frequent the lake, although the trails do attract a winter crowd.
 Echo Lake is located about equal distance from Evergreen to Idaho Springs.

 Biking – Some bikers take the Mt Evans Byway.